liferay/liferay-docs/devGuide/en/chapters/13-marketplace.markdown

 If your app is rejected, an email will be sent to the email address associated with the app, along with a note explaining the reasons for rejection.
-At that point, you can make the requested changes, and re-submit the app for approval again.
+At that point, you can make the requested changes, and re-submit the app for approval.

 Now that you have successfully published your first app, you'll likely get all kinds of feedback from users and yourself about what's right and wrong with it.